centuryglass/IntraPaint/README.md

 *If using the Automatic1111 WebUI*: The ControlNet panel only appears after you've installed the sd-webui-controlnet extension.
 Installation instructions and links to required ControlNet model files can be found [here](https://github.com/Mikubill/sd-webui-controlnet).

-#### Q: How do I use alternate Stable-Diffusion models?

-Any Stable-Diffusion model supported by the WebUI will work with IntraPaint.
-If you drag and drop a Stable-Diffusion model file into the WebUI Stable-Diffusion model directory, you will be able to load it in the IntraPaint settings

 ### Alternatives:
-- The [Krita AI Plugin](https://github.com/Acly/krita-ai-diffusion) has almost the same set of goals as this project, and accomplishes them admirably.
-If you already use [Krita](https://krita-artists.org/) or [ComfyUI](https://github.com/comfyanonymous/ComfyUI), this might be a better fit for you.
+- The [Krita AI Plugin](https://github.com/Acly/krita-ai-diffusion) shares many of the same goals as IntraPaint and executes them very well.
+If you already use [Krita](https://krita-artists.org/) or [ComfyUI](https://github.com/comfyanonymous/ComfyUI), this could be a great option for you.
 This is the only item on this list that I've personally tested.
 - Several plugins exist for [GIMP](https://www.gimp.org/) with similar functionality:
   * [Stable-Gimpfusion](https://github.com/ArtBIT/stable-gimpfusion)
   * [gimp-stable-diffusion](https://github.com/blueturtleai/gimp-stable-diffusion)
   * [Stable Boy](https://github.com/thndrbrrr/gimp-stable-boy)

-If you know of any other projects with similar goals that you think are worth mentioning, let me know, and I'll add them to the list.